False or misleading statements by Donald Trump (second term): September 2025 press conference on autism

 Ann Bauer, who co-authored the 2025 American study, declared herself concerned about the effects Trump's use of it could have: "Bauer worries such statements will cut both ways: People may put themselves at risk to avoid vaccines and Tylenol, the only safe painkiller for use during pregnancy.
 And she frets that scientists might outright reject her team's measured concerns about Tylenol in a backlash against misleading remarks from Trump and other members of his "Make America Healthy Again" movement."
 In 2023, Andrea Baccarelli, also a co-author of the analysis and current dean of the Harvard T.H.
-Chan School of Public Health, was paid at least $150,000 to provide testimony (together with other experts) for a group of parents and guardians of children diagnosed with autism and ADHD, in a class action lawsuit against Tylenol’s manufacturer, Johnson & Johnson/Kenvue (in that year Kenvue span off from Johnson & Johnson).
-The plaintiffs paid Baccareli $700 an hour for his expert testimony, according to a 2023 deposition.
+Chan School of Public Health, was paid at least $150,000 to provide testimony (together with other experts) for a group of parents and guardians of children diagnosed with autism and ADHD, in a class action lawsuit against Tylenol’s manufacturer, Johnson & Johnson/Kenvue (in that year Kenvue spun off from Johnson & Johnson).
+The plaintiffs paid Baccarelli $700 an hour for his expert testimony, according to a 2023 deposition.
 Denise Cote, the federal judge overseeing the case in the Southern District of New York, dismissed the lawsuit, describing the experts' testimonies as "unreliable" and not in adherence with the Daubert standard.
 Regarding Baccarelli's, Cote summarized that he "cherry-picked and misrepresented study results and refused to acknowledge the role of genetics in the etiology" of autism and ADHD.
 "The discussion in his reports is incomplete, unbalanced, and at times misleading.
 In general, Baccarelli downplays those studies that undercut his causation thesis and emphasises those that align with his thesis."
 In a statement, Baccarelli confirmed he consulted with the Trump administration ahead of its autism announcement, and that "further research is needed to confirm the association and determine causality."
 This stands in contrast to his expert report provided in the Johnson & Johnson lawsuit, Baccarelli wrote, "Substantial evidence supports a strong, positive, causal association between acetaminophen and Neurodevelopmental Disorders (NDDs)."
-Baccarell's his work demonstrated only a correlation and not a causal link, as the Trump administration has asserted.
+Baccarelli's work demonstrated only a correlation and not a causal link, as the Trump administration has asserted.

 On October 9, 2025, Trump and U.S. Secretary of Health and Human Services Robert Kennedy Jr. alleged a link between autism and circumcisions.
 Kennedy cited a 2015 Danish study to justify this claim.
 The validity of Kennedy's assertion about circumcisions being linked to autism has also been challenged by scientists and medical experts.
 Kennedy Jr appeared to walk back his comments in an October 29, when he spoke with reporters and stated that the causative association between Tylenol use in pregnancy and autism was not definitely proven but instead showed it was very suggestive.

 Resulting lawsuits

-On October 28, 2025 it was announced that Texas Attorney General Ken Paxton had sued the makers of Tylenol, Johnson & Johnson and Kenvue, alleging that they had deceptively marketed the drug to pregnant women despite the drugs supposed links to autism and other disorders.
+On October 28, 2025 it was announced that Texas Attorney General Ken Paxton had sued the makers of Tylenol, Johnson & Johnson and Kenvue, alleging that they had deceptively marketed the drug to pregnant women despite the drug's supposed links to autism and other disorders.
 In a statement Kenvue stated that they were deeply concerned about the "perpetuation of misinformation" being pushed by Paxton.